gardener/gardener/docs/api-reference/core.md

 </em>
 </td>
 <td>
-<p>FailureToleranceType specifies the type of failure that the highly available
+<p>FailureToleranceType specifies the type of failure that the highly available resource can tolerate</p>
-shoot control plane that can tolerate.</p>
 </td>
 </tr>
 </tbody>